nurdo/Vismantic-SE-Project/README.md

 This is a student software engineering project of the Department of Computer Science of the University of Helsinki.
 The aim is to develop a set of image (photo) filtering components for Vismantic, an interactive system generating visual ideas (imagine a light bulb grows out of a tuft of green leaves).

 Vismantic first finds photos in Flickr using words, and then analyzes and combines the retrieved photos in several ways.
-Among the image processing techniques used by Vismantic, object extraction and texture transfer are relevant to this project.
+Among the image processing techniques used by Vismantic, object extraction and texture transfer techniques are relevant to this project.

 ## Image Filters